The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 Addison’s Disease is a rare type of adrenal insufficiency which affects 1 in 100,000 people.

-In addition to helping the body respond to stress, cortisol helps maintain blood pressure, regulate the metabolism of macronutrients, slow inflammatory responses of the immune system, and balance the effects of insulin.
+In addition to helping the body respond to stress, cortisol helps maintain a number of other bodily functions.

 A deficiency of cortisol affects those functions, causing chronic fatigue, loss of appetite, weight loss, and dizziness or fainting from low blood pressure.